DonSlaughter/schrank_led/ReadME.md

 # Readme

 Simple Project to light up an Cupboard in the dark.
+It works but the code could be nicer and more maintainable but yeah it works.

 ## Materials
 * Arduino (I use a pro Mini)